De Bernardi M.d.B. 02 Aeroscooter: Development

 Having developed the all-metal single-seat Partenavia Aeroscooter earlier, Mario de Bernardi sought to improve the design as the two-seat M.d.B.
 02 Aeroscooter, which was developed as an aircraft to be built by CAP in Bergamo, Italy.

 Design

 The Aeroscooter is a low-wing, two-seat monoplane.
 The partial welded steel tube fuselage uses aluminum skins.
 The wing uses a wood spar.
 The tricycle landing gear uses trailing link suspension.
 The single-piece plexiglas canopy slides forward to open.
 All fuel is housed in the 20 L header tank and 50 L main tank behind the passenger's seat.

 Operational history

 The prototype was built by De Bernardi with the assistance of two mechanics.
 In April 1959, De Bernardi died of a heart attack after flying a demonstration of the prototype at Rome Urbe Airport.

-An example is on display at Museo Aeronautico Caproni di Taledo, Milano.
+An example is on display at Museo Aeronautico Caproni di Taliedo, Milano.